lightning/bolts/02-peer-protocol.md

 #### Requirements

 A sending node:
-  - after `shutdown` has been received and no HTLCs remain in either commitment transaction:
+  - after `shutdown` has been received, AND no HTLCs remain in either commitment transaction:
     - SHOULD send a `closing_signed` message.
-  - MUST set `fee_satoshis` lower than or equal to the base fee of the final commitment transaction, as calculated in [BOLT #3](03-transactions.md#fee-calculation).
+  - MUST set `fee_satoshis` less than or equal to the base fee of the final commitment transaction, as calculated in [BOLT #3](03-transactions.md#fee-calculation).
   - SHOULD set the initial `fee_satoshis` according to its estimate of cost of inclusion in a block.